MediaHound/CoreHound/README.md

     NSLog(@"Found %@", firstResult.metadata.name);
 });
 ```

+Search results are just standard `MHObjects`, so you can interact with them like you would an MHObject you got back from `fetchContributors`.

 ## Exploring relations between content
 When exploring connections between content, just getting back `MHObjects` would be limiting.
 We need to know  information about the relationship between the two `MHObjects`.
 Consider fetching the contributors for a movie.
 If all we got back was the `MHContributors`, we wouldn't know how that person contributed to the movie.
 Were they the director, an actor, or produced the movie?